Event Handling and SocketContext Reference

 pub fn protocol_version(&self) -> ProtocolVersionReturns

-- Negotiated Socket.IO protocol version.
+- The negotiated Socket.IO protocol version.

 When to use it